Cross-domain Recommender Systems via Multimodal Domain Adaptation: Introduction

 \section{Introduction}

 Recommender systems are receiving a lot of attention from AI researchers these days due to their widespread \vikasG{uses} across numerous online platforms, including e-commerce~\cite{hwangbo2018recommendation}, social media~\cite{guy2010social}, entertainment~\cite{rosa2015music}, healthcare~\cite{katzman2018deepsurv}, travel~\cite{majumder2022merit}, and so forth.
 Users' interaction with these platforms leads to the generation of vast volumes of data in terms of likes, dislikes, ratings, reviews, etc.\vikasG{, which} helps in understanding the preferences of the user.
 However, very few users generally give feedback explicitly on the items they consume, resulting in a data sparsity problem.
 Considering implicit feedback from the users is adequate \vikasG{and a viable alternative} to understand their preferences for specific items in \vikasG{data-scarce domains}.
 For instance, it can be reckoned that the user is \ramya{inquisitive} in the item if the user frequently visits or buys it.
 Implicit feedback data \ramya{(such as purchases and clicks)} is simple to gather, broadly applicable, and frequently employed in real-world applications. \vikasG{These implicit interactions of a user are often taken as positive feedback in many traditional recommendation algorithms leading to a class imbalance problem~\cite{rendle2012bpr}}.
 Techniques like negative sampling addressed this problem by randomly labeling some of \venkatR{the unobserved interaction as negative,} yet those could be more efficacious.
 In contrast, explicit feedback is described as an expressive judgment from a user on the product they have purchased, such as ratings, reviews, and so on. \vikasG{Explicit feedback is considered to be more expressive and verbalized opinions given by individuals.
 For example, a review ``\textit{Titanic's captivating love story, breathtaking visuals, and emotional performances make it an unforgettable romance classic}" for the Titanic movie can be considered more expressive of the user's taste because it provides specific details and evokes emotions.
-Additionally, the reference to ``love and romance" highlights the user's appreciation for specific genres.
-When exploited accurately, explicit feedback may better represent the user's taste and leads to a better recommendation.
-However, these explicit preferences are not abundant, making the recommendation challenging.}
+Additionally, the reference to ``love and romance" highlights the user's appreciation for specific genres.} \VB{Exploiting such explicit feedback may enrich user representation, consequently improving the recommendations.
+However, the scarcity of such explicit preferences makes the recommendation process challenging.}